srid/srid/content/Thoughts/Stay niche.md

 [*Originally posted at [Satellite](https://satellite.earth/pub/@srid:stay-niche)*]{.text-sm}

 The quality of a social network goes down as it grows in size to represent the larger public.
 This happens merely as a result of the network now representing the "median" of the human condition.
 The median is of average quality.
-It represents the orthodox, boring and conventional.
+It represents the [[unfree|orthodox]], boring and conventional.

 In contrast, progress happens in [outliers](https://www.youtube.com/watch?v=dGDbpg1nG8Y).
 Humanity could not have been progressing towards betterment without the at-that-point-in-time fringe-heterodox thinking normally associated with creativity.